seanbrasse/Tech-Talk/README.md

   - Display maximum comment length to help users compose their comments effectively.
   - [x] Allow users to delete comments
   - Implement a "delete all comments" function.
+  - Add an auto-scroll feature that scrolls to the top of the page when you've scrolled too far down
-  - Add an auto-scroll feature and allow users to upload media files.
+  - Allow users to upload media files.
   - Enhance input restrictions to disallow non-meaningful content.
   - Investigate periodic posting of data to optimize app speed for larger datasets.
   - [x] Display dates of comments in a more readable format.
   - [x] Prevent empty fields when submitting comments and display an error message.
+  - An account creation system, so that different users could sign in and post, like a real forum

 ### Challenges I Overcame:
   - CSS :(